memetalk/memetalk/README.md

 * Google's [re2 (v.
 2017-08-01)](https://github.com/google/re2)
 * [Boehm GC (gc-7.6.0)](http://www.hboehm.info/gc/)

-### Python
+### Memetalk

-While MemeScript compiler is written in itself, we are currently bootstrapping using a compiler written in python.
-Thus, to build, you will also need to have the following installed:
+MemeScript compiler is written in itself, so you need a previous version of it to perform the bootstraping.

  * Python (2.7.5)
  * clime (0.3.1)